cakephp/docs/en/migrations.rst

     $status = $migrations->status(['connection' => 'custom', 'source' => 'MyMigrationsFolder']);

 You can pass any options the shell commands would take.
-The only exception in the ``markMigrated`` command which is expecting the version number of the migrations to mark as migrated as first argument.
+The only exception is the ``markMigrated`` command which is expecting the version number of the migrations to mark as migrated as first argument.
 Pass the array of parameters as the second argument for this method.